Doddox20/Minigames/README.md

 # Minigames

-Hello just a Hangman in python.
+Hello the first game is just a Hangman in python.
 No graphical interface here, the game is playable in the terminal